cocrafts/book-of-one/part-one/chapter-0002.md

 Kieron rummaged in his satchel, producing small vials and pouches of herbs.
 "Master Alfwyn has taught me that there are few wounds beyond all healing.
 Let me try."

-As he worked, applying poultices and quietly murmuring the focusing chants Alfwyn had taught him—allegedly to concentrate his mind, though Kieron had always suspected there was more to them—Kane studied him through fever-bright eyes.
+As he worked, applying poultices and quietly murmuring the focusing chants Alfwyn had taught him, Kieron felt a strange resonance between his pendant and the wrapped bundle Kane still clutched protectively.
+His hands moved with unexpected surety, selecting herbs and minerals he had never used in combination before, yet somehow knowing they were right for this peculiar wound.

+Kane studied him through fever-bright eyes.

 "You have a gift," the knight said after a time.
 "A sensitivity to energies most cannot perceive.
 It is rare in this age."

 Kieron shrugged uncomfortably.
-"Master Alfwyn says I have a knack for herbalism, nothing more."
+"Master Alfwyn says I have a knack for herbalism."

 Kane laughed weakly.
 "Is that what he calls it?
 Your master hides much from you, young Frost.
 As do all who remember the true history of our world."